 N_p and N_c are the number of countries and of products respectively.
-The matrix M, whose elements are M{pc} , is built by transforming the raw export flows of US Dollars into unweighted links between countries and products.
-The criterion adopted in order to understand whether a country can be considered or not a producer of a particular product is the so-called revealed comparative advantage (RCA) that is the fraction of export of the product p by country c with respect to the global export of p done by all countries.
-This quantity is then divided by the fraction of the total export of c with respect to the whole world export.
-In order to build the binary matrix M from the RCA matrix, we consider $M{cp} = 1$ if $RCA{cp} \ge 1$ and zero otherwise.
-The initial conditions $k_c^{(0)}$ can be seen as the diversification of the country c (i.e. the number of products exported by a country) and the ubiquity of the product p respectively (i.e. the number of countries which export the product p).
+The matrix M, whose elements are M{pc} is built by transforming the raw export flows of US Dollars into unweighted links between countries and products.
+The criterion adopted in order to understand whether a country can be considered or not a producer of a particular product is the so-called revealed comparative advantage (RCA) that is the fraction of export of the product p by country p with respect to the global export of p done by all countries.
+This quantity is then divided by the fraction of the total export of p with respect to the whole world export.
+In order to build the binary matrix p from the RCA matrix, we consider p if p and p and p are otherwise.
+The initial conditions p can be seen as the diversification of the country p (i.e. the number of products exported by a country) and the ubiquity of the product p respectively (i.e. the number of countries which export the product p).